 Fistulous withers and poll evil are rare, inflammatory conditions of horses that differ essentially only in their location in the respective supraspinous or supra-atlantal bursae.
 This discussion is of fistulous withers but, except for anatomic details, also applies to poll evil.
 In the early stage of the disease, a fistula is not present.
 When the bursal sac ruptures or when it is opened for surgical drainage, and secondary infection with pyogenic bacteria occurs, it usually assumes a true fistulous character.

 The condition may be traumatic or infectious in origin.
 Agglutination titers support an infectious etiology.
-Brucella abortus and occasionally B suis can be isolated from the fluid aspirated from the unopened bursa, and outbreaks of brucellosis in cattle (see Brucellosis in Large Animals: Brucellosis in Cattle) have followed contact with horses with open bursitis.
+Brucella abortus and occasionally B suis can be isolated from the fluid aspirated from the unopened bursa, and outbreaks of brucellosis in cattle (see Brucellosis in Cattle) have followed contact with horses with open bursitis.
 A Brucella titer should always be evaluated in these cases; if significant, the owners should be made aware of the public health significance.